ipcrypt-std/ipcrypt2/README.md

 ## Bindings and Other Implementations

-- Rust bindings for `ipcrypt2` are available, enabling Rust developers to easily integrate and utilize the library.
+- Rust bindings and a pure Rust implementation for `ipcrypt2` are available, enabling Rust developers to easily integrate and utilize the library.
 You can find them at [`rust-ipcrypt2`](https://crates.io/crates/ipcrypt2).
 - An [implementation in JavaScript](https://www.npmjs.com/package/ipcrypt) is available on NPM.
 - An [implementation in Go](https://github.com/jedisct1/go-ipcrypt) is also available.
 - An [implementation in Zig](https://github.com/jedisct1/zig-ipcrypt) is also available.